Staying active is important during old age. Many seniors turn to low-impact exercises such as walking and light jogging to stay healthy in old age.

 Improves Balance And Leg Strength

-Jogging puts a lot more pressure on the joints with each intensive contact between your foot and the surface.
+With each intensive contact between your foot and the surface, jogging puts much more pressure on the joints.
 Cycling involves smooth and steady movements compared to jogging.
-The circular movements during cycling make sure the energy is evenly transported to the muscles and cartilages.
+The circular movements during cycling ensure the energy is evenly transported to the muscles and cartilage.

 If your balance is not so great from the start, look for three wheeled bikes that are more stable.